 Term Life Insurance

-People who buy term life usually select a timespan that would cover the family until such time as the children are out of school and financially independent.
-Other considerations may include mortgage payments, debts and income replacement.
+People who buy term life usually select a timespan that will cover the family until such time as the children are out of school and financially independent.
+Other considerations may include mortgage payments, debts, and income replacement.

 Term is further divided into level term and decreasing term.
 Level term pays out the same amount regardless of when the insured dies, within the confines of the term.
 Decreasing term’s death payout decreases as the policy ages.

 Some term policies are renewable, and some are able to convert into permanent.
 Some offer a 'return of premium' option, which will return the invested funds at the conclusion of the term.
 Unfortunately, these types of policies have higher premiums.

 A policy's monthly premium is calculated at purchase, and is dependent upon one's age and health at that time.
 Generally speaking, however, companies will not insure a term that lasts beyond the policy holder's eightieth birthday.

 Whole life, or permanent life, pays out no matter what age you live to.
 Monthly premiums are fixed, and are usually a lot higher.
 To ensure premiums remain in place, companies generally inflate the premium costs in earlier years.
 This is done in order to compensate for the possibility of a long-lived policyholder.
 As your cash value increases, you have the option to borrow against it, surrender the policy for a payout, or collect dividends on it.

 With universal life insurance, a policyholder can transfer money between the insurance and savings components.
 It allows the flexibility of being able to use savings to pay the premium in the event the return on the savings is small at a given time, or the insured has run into financial difficulty.